1100011Dawg/Obsidian_Dawson/School/IB History/US Foriegn Policy.md

  - Repeatedly implemented puppet states
  - The lodge corollary was were latin american countries can only interact with U.S. business interest
  - Increased the interventions in latin america
- - Didn improve latin america living conditions
+ - Didn´t improve latin america living conditions
  - For a while think they could boost Canadian foreign interest
 #### Moral Diplomacy
  - The United States decides if the country is diplomatic